Shaikmayeenuddin786/Aerofit---Strategic-Customer-Segmentation-Descriptive-Analytics-Probability-Modeling/README.md

   - Most customers are partnered (59% vs 41% single), indicating treadmills might be purchased more for family or shared household use.

   ***NUMERICAL***
-  - Age distribution is normal: Most customers are in their 20s-30s (mean 28.8)
+  - Age distribution: Most customers are in their 20s-30s (mean 28.8)
-  - Income varies widely: shows most customers earn $40K-$60K, but there's a long tail of higher earners that could be targeted for premium models.
+  - Income : shows most customers earn $40K-$60K, but there's a long tail of higher earners that could be targeted for premium models.
-  - Fitness selfratings: The average fitness of 3.3/5 suggests customers are moderately active, with fewer at the extremes (very unfit)
+  - Fitness self ratings: The average fitness of 3.3/5 suggests customers are moderately active, with fewer at the extremes (very unfit)
   - Education : Most customers have approx 16 years of education

 ![UNIVARIATE ANALYSIS - CATEGORICAL VARIABLES](https://github.com/user-attachments/assets/d1ba23d4-5641-493f-8a58-41a3cc78234d)